awsdocs/amazon-eks-user-guide/doc_source/horizontal-pod-autoscaler.md

    kubectl autoscale deployment php-apache --cpu-percent=50 --min=1 --max=10
    ```

    This command creates an autoscaler that targets 50 percent CPU utilization for the deployment, with a minimum of one pod and a maximum of ten pods\.
-When the average CPU load is below 50 percent, the autoscaler tries to reduce the number of pods in the deployment, to a minimum of one\.
+When the average CPU load is lower than 50 percent, the autoscaler tries to reduce the number of pods in the deployment, to a minimum of one\.
 When the load is greater than 50 percent, the autoscaler tries to increase the number of pods in the deployment, up to a maximum of ten\.
 For more information, see [How does the Horizontal Pod Autoscaler work?](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#how-does-the-horizontal-pod-autoscaler-work) in the Kubernetes documentation\.

 1. Describe the autoscaler with the following command to view its details\.